moveit/moveit.ros.org/documentation/plugins/index.markdown

 ### Interface Description

 The interface is defined in the [move_group_capability.h](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_ros/move_group/include/moveit/move_group/move_group_capability.h).
 It mainly consists of an initialize function which has to be overwritten.

-An example is shown below.
+### Concrete Implementation

+An example for a specific plugin is the [cartesian_path_service_capability](https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_ros/move_group/src/default_capabilities/cartesian_path_service_capability.cpp).
+This particular plugin can be used to compute a cartesian path.
+The implementation of the intialized function is shown below.
 In the example the plugin advertises a topic containing information about the trajectory and a service for computing a new trajectory.

 <PRE>
 void move_group::MoveGroupCartesianPathService::initialize()